Leaving the Ebro: Climbing the Montes de Oca

-Since clearing the Pyrénées, our experience of Spain was defined by the Ebro River basin.
-This was about to change.
+Since clearing the Pyrénées, the Ebro River basin had defined our experience of Spain—but that was about to change.

-We walked to the corner of that basin (via Logroño), climbed over the watershed of the Sistema Ibérico, and descended in the direction of Burgos.
+From Logroño, we trekked toward the corner of the basin, climbed over the watershed of the Sistema Ibérico, and began our descent toward Burgos.

-When we hit the trail, the sauwetter of the previous day had blown elsewhere.
-It left a muddy wake.
-The climb out of Villafranca Montes de Oca was steep and slippery.
-It might have been better had we not taken a wrong turn (my bad, Bob!).
+By the time we hit the trail, the sauwetter (foul weather) of the previous day had blown over, leaving a slippery, muddy wake in its path.
+The climb out of Villafranca Montes de Oca was steep; it didn't help that I took a wrong turn early on (my bad, Bob!).

 Eventually, we rejoined the path and found ourselves enveloped by forest.